Epitacio Tongohan: Awards and recognitions

+The late Filipino writer Rogelio L. Ordoñez praised Tongohan's visual poetry, saying that it surpassed Jose Garcia Villa's "comma poem".

 Philanthropy and advocacy

-Tongohan is also a philanthropist, having his work auctioned for a cause.
-The sales of his books and paintings have been used to finance education of less privileged youths in the Philippines.
-In fact, his Pentasi B poetry book fetched US$30,000 and used the money for this purpose.
-According to sources, he also solely financed the Pentasi B Award for deserving poets and creatives worldwide.
+Tongohan is a philanthropist, donating to causes by having his work auctioned and through the sales of his books and paintings.
+His Pentasi B poetry book was sold for US$30,000 to finance education of less privileged youths in the Philippines.
+He also solely financed the Pentasi B Award for deserving poets and creatives worldwide.

-Moreover, as a poet, Tongohan is seen by some poets all over the world as one of the advocates of the democratization of poetry, bringing back to the ordinary folks the power to create poems.
-Tongohan even defended flip top, a form of poetry, saying flip top, "in a way, a revolution of the literary tradition or form," adding "it has elements of literature but the way it delivered something very earthshaking and revolutionary."
+Tongohan is seen by some poets as an advocate for the democratization of poetry.
+Tongohan defended flip top, a controversial form of poetry, saying flip top is, "in a way, a revolution of the literary tradition or form," adding "it has elements of literature but the way it delivered something very earthshaking and revolutionary."

-Meanwhile, Tongohan also dared Malacanang to declare the Philippines as the Poetry Heart of the World, as his group plans to launch the biggest gathering of international and local poets in history.